Ko Min-hyuk

 Ko Min-hyuk (Korean: 고민혁; born 10 February 1996) is a South Korean footballer who last played as a midfielder for Abahani.

 Club career

 Ko joined Ulsan Hyundai in 2015 and in July 2015, he was loaned to Daejeon Citizen.

 On 5 July 2015 Ko made his league debut against Jeonbuk Hyundai.
+During his time at Daejeon Citizen, Ko appeared in 12 league matches and scored one goal before returning to Ulsan.
+He later played for Seoul E-Land FC and joined Abahani Limited Dhaka in 2018, where he participated in the Bangladesh Premier League.

 International career

 He was a member of the South Korea national U-17 team for the 2012 AFC U-16 Championship.